ongzhili/Study-Notes/Spark_notes.md

 - `coalesce()` is more optimized, but only works if you are decreasng the number of RDD partitions. (a.k.a each partition is larger)

+## Loading and Saving Data

+Sandbox examples are loaded / saved on a native language collection (like `List`) or regular text files.

+### File Formats

+Some commonly supported file formats:
+- `.txt`
+    - Assume 1 entry per line
+- `.json`
+    - Most libs require 1 record per line
+- `.csv`
+- SequenceFiles
+- Protocol buffers

+### Text Files

+#### Loading

+The simplest file to read.
+- 1 line = 1 element in RDD.
+- `sc.textfile("path/to/file")`
+- Possible to pass a directory too
+    - All files in the directory will be loaded into the RDD
+    - `wholeTextFiles()` can be used if files are small enough
+        - Obtain Pair RDD.
+Key = filename, Value = entire file content
+        - **DO NOT TRY THIS FOR LARGE FILES**

+#### Saving

+Outputting to text files is also simple
+- `saveAsTextFile("file-name")`
+- Creates a directory containing 1 file per computing node.

+### JSON

+Most popular way is to load `.json` as text file and using a JSON parser to map the values.
+- Likewise, using a JSON serialization library to do the opposite direction.

+#### Loading
+- Works nicely if: **1 json record per row**.
+    - Doesnt work with multiline json files.
+- Else: load whole file, then parse each line.

+- Recommended libraries:
+    - py: standard lib
+    - Scala / Java: Jackson